visgl/tsc/README.md

 This repo contains the organization charter, community guideline and developer process for all vis.gl projects.

-## Steering Committee Members
+## Technical Steering Committee

 The section tracks the current governing body of the community.
-For their responsibilities and the decision-making process, see [Technical Charter](/Technical%20Charter.md) and [Community Governance Guidelines](/governance.md).
+For their responsibilities and the decision-making process, see [Technical Charter](/CHARTER.md) and [Community Governance Guidelines](/GOVERNANCE.md).

 - [Ib Green](https://github.com/ibgreen)
 - [Xiaoji Chen](https://github.com/Pessimistress)